Fiware-Community/kubernetes-in-FiwareLab/docs/Userguide.rst

    :height: 100px
    :scale: 50 %

-**Instances:** User have to create two instances in instances tab of FIWARE Lab dashboard with minimum configuration flavor medium(2VCPUS).
+**Instances:** User have to create two instances in instances tab of FIWARE Lab dashboard with configuration as follows:
+Flavor: medium or large
+OS: Centos

 .. figure:: source/figures/instances-page.png
    :align: center